-When searching for an agency to manage your company’s social media, you will soon find that there the options are practically limitless.
+When searching for an agency to manage your company’s social media, you will soon find that the options are practically limitless.
 But when it comes to finding a reputable, trustworthy company with a track record of results, you’ll need to research a little deeper.
 In this article we review the different social media options and costs associated with each service.

 What do you look for?
 What social media packages are important?
 What is a fair price for social media management?